Iain Softley

-Iain Declan Softley (born 28 October 1956) is an English film director, producer, and screenwriter.
+Iain Declan Softley (born 30 November 1956) is an English film director, producer, and screenwriter.
 His films include Backbeat, Hackers, The Wings of the Dove, K-PAX, The Skeleton Key, Inkheart and the BBC adaptation of Sadie Jones's novel The Outcast.

 Career

-Softley was educated at St Benedict's School, Ealing, London, and Queens' College, Cambridge University, where he directed a number of highly-praised theatrical productions.
+Softley was educated at St Benedict's School, Ealing, London, and Queens' College, Cambridge, where he directed a number of highly-praised theatrical productions.
 He worked for Granada TV and the BBC in the 1980s before moving on to music videos and film.

 Softley's first film, the Stuart Sutcliffe biopic, Backbeat, which he wrote and directed, was released in 1994.
 It opened the Sundance Film Festival and went on to receive a BAFTA Award nomination for Best British Film.
 For his work on the film, Softley received Best Newcomer Awards from The London Film Critics Circle and Empire Magazine.

 Following Backbeat, Softley directed the cyber thriller Hackers, starring Angelina Jolie and Jonny Lee-Miller.
 This was followed in 1997 by an adaptation of Henry James' novel, The Wings of the Dove, starring Helena Bonham-Carter.
 The film premiered at the Toronto and Venice Film Festivals, earned four Academy Award nominations, and won a number of awards including two BAFTAs and multiple acting honors for Bonham Carter.

 Softley's next two films (released by Universal Pictures) topped the US box office: the sci-fi mystery film K-PAX, starring Kevin Spacey, and Jeff Bridges, and the suspense thriller, The Skeleton Key with Kate Hudson, Gena Rowlands and John Hurt.

 Other film credits include: Inkheart, from Cornelia Funke's best-selling book, with Helen Mirren, Paul Bettany and Jim Broadbent; Trap for Cinderella, starring Tuppence Middleton and Alexandra Roach, which Softley adapted and directed from Sebastien Japrisot's French crime novel; and Curve starring Julianne Hough, produced by Blumhouse Productions and released by Universal Pictures in 2016.